hooh-hooah/AI_Tips/docs/README.md

 ### any other ways

 you can contribute the modding community by sharing this document to everyone to let other people know they can add content to the game with simpler way.

 even if you don't know how to mod or make new stuff, sharing this page to new comer is already a big contribution you can do!

+### <3

+You can consider donating me through the patreon to keep all of my projects on the rail.